FrankCCCCC/math_new/statistical_computing/final/readme.md

 **PCA Preprocess**

-Apply SVM on the "Women’s Clothing E-Commerce Review Dataset" with C = 0.6 and $\gamma$ of RBF kernel = 2, the **training accuracy is 82.03%** and the **testing accuracy is 81.54%**.
+Apply SVM on the "Women's Clothing E-Commerce Review Dataset" with C = 0.6 and $\gamma$ of RBF kernel = 2, the **training accuracy is 82.03%** and the **testing accuracy is 81.54%**.
 The accuracy, loss and, the movement of variables are showed in the following graph.

 ![](SMO/SVM/pca5_train.png)